harsh-kaushal/UGV-DTU_ROS_Stack/README.md

 >to understand the various primitive techniques to make a self driving vehicle \
 >and to learn how the Robot Operating System Environment works.

->This is the ROS part of the stack used to in the paper titled Minotaur-A single lane navigation system.
+>This is the ROS part of the stack used to in the paper titled "Minotaur-A single lane navigation system".
 > https://ieeexplore.ieee.org/document/9738520

 ## Key Features !!